Kunta-tech/shellder/README.md

 ## ✨ Overview

-Mycelium provides a minimal, ergonomic foundation for building modular Rust applications with Dependency Injection.
+Shellder provides a minimal, ergonomic foundation for building modular Rust applications with Dependency Injection.

 The core design focuses on: